-- Prefer setting up reservation system to track patrons. - If not reservation system record name and phone number of party member. - Use the cell phone number to contact patron as table becomes available. - Limit waiting area or eliminate per social distancing prefer sending everyone back to their car if they can not be seated immediately. - Greeters must wear mask / face covering. - Disinfect keypads, iPads or other seating tracking system frequently. - Wipe menus off with Disinfecting solution as they come back to greeting area. - Obtain temperature of patron as they enter restaurant.
-Anybody with a temperature above 100F is denied access. - Have patrons Disinfect hands (gloved or ungloved) prior to seating
+- Prefer setting up reservation system to track patrons. - If not reservation system record name and phone number of party member. - Use the cell phone number to contact patron as space becomes available. - Limit waiting area or eliminate per social distancing prefer sending everyone back to their car if they can not be immediately allowed into the building. - Greeters should wear mask / face covering. - Obtain temperature of patron as they enter facility.
+Anybody with a temperature above 100F is denied access. - Have patrons disinfect hands (gloved or ungloved) prior to entry. - Patrons should wear a facial covering or mask. - Limit customers to 3 per 1000 square foot.